 - Organisations and local residents in Glencairn will increase capacity, skills, knowledge and confidence through involvement in the creation of a hub, and it’s ongoing development

 - Residents of Moniaive will be less disadvantaged and will have more opportunities as a result of the development of a community hub

 Here are some of YOUR suggestions for the Community Hub:

 Arts-Crafts-Recycling-Workshops-Studios-Swapping- Antiques-Share Shop-Gallery-Upcycling-Clothes-Gym-Sauna-Dance Room-Drop-in Centre-Youth Cafe-Gallery-Business Services-Library-Community Housing-Events-Treatment Room-Rehearsal Space-Youth Provision

 Moniaive Initiative secured grant funding from the Scottish Land Fund in 2019 to purchase AMD House in Moniaive High Street to create The Hive, after operating a trial hub and shop in the building on a 6-month lease.
 You can follow the progress of this project on our dedicated COMMUNITY SHOP & HUB page.

-In 2019 we will continue investigating options for additional usage of existing community spaces, and start looking at options for expanding community space available through use of new sites.
-If you have ideas to share with us, please do not hesitate to contact us.
+In 2020 we will continue investigating options for additional usage of existing community spaces, and start looking at options for expanding community space available through use of new sites.
+With the Glencairn Memorial Institute (and other community buildings) closed in 2020 due to the Covid Emergency, our outdoor community spaces are more important than ever.
+This emergency has highlighted how inflexible some of our existing community buildings are, and made us realise just how important access to suitable outdoor spaces will be in the coming months and years.
+We will discuss these issues as part of our ongoing community engagement in 2020.
+If you have comments or ideas to share with us, please do not hesitate to contact us.

-Further project updates will be added to this page .
+Further updates will be added to this page as they become available.